gongyibei/infmidi/README.rst

 Installation
 ------------

-If you only need basic features, such as reading, editing, processing and saving midi files.
+If you only need basic features, such as reading, editing, processing and saving midi file.

 ::